Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Applications

 \section{Applications}

 Here we report on a few applications of the predictions of this work that have been proposed in the literature.
-These are not exhaustive of all possibilities, which we leave open to be explored and developed in future work.
+These are not exhaustive of all possibilities, which we leave open for study in future work.